woxuankai/IntroVAE-Pytorch/README.md

 # IntroVAE-Pytorch

-Pytorch Implementation for NeuraIPS2018 paper:
+Pytorch Implementation for NeurIPS2018 paper:
 [IntroVAE: Introspective Variational Autoencoders for Photographic Image Synthesis](https://arxiv.org/abs/1807.06358).

 The rep. contains a basic implementation for IntroVAE.
-However, due to no official implementation released, some hyperparameters can only be guessed and can not reach the performance as stated in paper.
+However, due to no official implementation released, *some hyperparameters can only be guessed and can not reach the performance as stated in paper*.
 Issues and pull requests are welcome.

+This work is based on [dragen1860/IntroVAE-Pytorch](https://github.com/dragen1860/IntroVAE-Pytorch).

 ![](assets/heart.gif)